How Do I Locate a Workload Networking Fault?

 Check Item 1: Container and Container Port

-Log in to the CCE console or use kubectl to query the IP address of the pod.
-Then, log in to the node or container in the cluster and run the curl command to manually call the API.
-Check whether the expected result is returned.
+Log in to the CCE console or use kubectl to obtain the pod IP address.
+Then, log in to the node or the pod and run curl or use another method to manually call the API and check whether the expected response is returned.

-Only NodePort or LoadBalancer Services can be accessed using the node IP address and node port.
+Only NodePort or LoadBalancer Services can be accessed externally using the node IP address and NodePort.

 Example: